Accounting Schools in South Carolina

 South Carolina CPA applicants must complete an ethics examination approved by the Board.
 The Board currently uses the American Institute of Certified Public Accountants (AICPA) Professional Ethics: The AICPA’s Comprehensive Course course and exam to meet this requirement.
 All materials in the course are self-study and can be ordered through the AICPA website.
 The course and exam must be passed with a grade of 90% or higher to qualify.

 4. Pass the Uniform CPA Examination.

-CPAs in all 50 states must first pass the Uniform CPA Exam in order to become licensed.
-Candidates in South Carolina may apply to the exam through the NASBA website.
-All four sections of the exam must be passed within an 18-month rolling period to receive credit for passing the exam.
+CPAs in all 50 states must first pass the Uniform CPA Exam developed by the AICPA to become licensed.
+South Carolina currently uses the National Association of State Boards of Accountancy (NASBA) to administer the exam.
+Once a candidate has completed 120 semester hours of education with 24 hours in both accounting and business, the candidate may apply to the exam through the NASBA website.
+All four sections of the exam must be passed within an 18-month rolling period with a score of at least 75 to receive credit for passing the exam.

 5. Apply for a license.